dabrahams/swift/docs/StringManifesto.md

 "\u{222c}\u{222c}\u{222c}" == "\u{222d}\u{222d}"
 ```

-Strings in Swift are specifically intended to be—and documented as—being
+Strings in Swift are specifically intended to be—and are documented as—
 Unicode-correct, so deviating from the standard in this way is not consistent
 with our stated goals.